Coaching Intensive

 What is the investment?

-$350 per 3-hour session – with your choice of number of intensive sessions
+$300 per 3-hour session – with your choice of number of intensive sessions.
+There’s also a 2 hour option available.

 Possible travel options – me to you or you to me.
 Travel and meal costs not included.